 |To view details including purchase information, click http://www.nashospng.com/the-chalkies-educating-an-army-for-independence|

-After a very successful reunion in Perth this year, the 2017 Reunion in Melbourne, is likely to be over four days – 26-29 October, inclusive.
+After a very successful reunion in Perth last year, the 2017 Reunion in Melbourne, is likely to be over four days – 26-29 October, inclusive.

 Details of the reunion are contained in the current Newsletter Chalkie Newsletter 2-17.